A CHRONOLOGICAL HISTORY OF

 SCHEDULE WAS FILLING UP

 By the summer of 1995, just 3 short years after their initial formation, it seemed like there was now enough work on the schedule to decide to make "Three Men and a Tenor" a full-time music career.
-Each of the other 4 "real jobs were not quite enough to keep the guys from doing music full time, and the show schedule was starting to become an issue with needing too much time off, jeopardizing their ability to keep their employment elsewhere.
+Each of the other 4 "real jobs was not quite enough to keep the guys from doing music full-time, and the show schedule was starting to become an issue with needing too much time off, jeopardizing their ability to keep their employment elsewhere.

-Officially, in October of 1995, these four talented and diverse musicians began their full-time touring schedule, and Three Men and a Tenor was now a full-time professional act in Michigan.
+Officially, in October of 1995, 3MT began their full-time touring schedule, and Three Men and a Tenor was now a full-time professional act in Michigan.
 The group ramped up fast, quickly totaling as many as 250 shows in one year, proving that they made the right decision and that there was an audience for their shows if they could coordinate them all.

 SCHOOLS AND THE COMMUNITY CONCERT